 Meeting agenda template

 Unlike a regularly scheduled meeting like a 1:1 or staff all-hands, a general meeting agenda should accommodate specific topics or issues.
-This could be a meeting about process changes, a project kickoff call, or a status update meeting for a client, for example.
+This could be a meeting about process changes, a project kickoff call, a Scrum of Scrums agenda, or a status update meeting for a client, for example.

 This section should list who is expected to be in the meeting/on the call.